Introduction

 Investment Funds

 Legal Persons which are registered as mutual or private funds (“Registered Funds”) with the Cayman Islands Monetary Authority (“CIMA”) may provide their CSP with details of a “contact person” rather than their RBOs.
 The contact person will not be required to maintain a beneficial ownership register, but must provide the Competent Authority with the requested beneficial ownership information within twenty-four hours of a request being made, or at any other time as the Competent Authority may reasonably stipulate.
-Campbells Corporate Services Limited proposes to act as the contact person for its Registered Fund clients and further particulars will be provided by us in due course on implementing this arrangement.
+Campbells Corporate Services Limited can act as the contact person for its Registered Fund clients and further information is available on request.

 Alternatively, Legal Persons who may otherwise avail themselves of the Alternative Compliance Route may decide to opt in to the BOR and provide details of their RBOs to their CSP.